ToshioCP/Gtk4-tutorial/gfm/sec14.md

 This header file describes the public functions in `tfenotebook.c`.

 - 1-2: `notebook_page_save` saves the current page to the file of which the name specified in the tab.
-If the name is `untitled` or `untitled` followed by digits, FileChooserDialog appears and a user can choose or specify a filename.
+If the name is `untitled` or `untitled` followed by digits, a file chooser dialog appears and a user can choose or specify a filename.
 - 4-5: `notebook_page_close` closes the current page.
 - 7-8: `notebook_page_open` shows a file chooser dialog and a user can choose a file.
-The file is inserted to a new page.
+The contents of the file is inserted to a new page.
 - 10-11: `notebook_page_new_with_file` creates a new page and a file given as an argument is read and inserted into the page.
 - 13-14: `notebook_page_new` creates a new empty page.